pymmcore-plus/pymmcore-widgets/docs/index.md

 Below there is a list of all the widgets available in this package **grouped by their functionality**.

-More detailed information on each widget can be found in their [individual documentation](./widgets/CameraRoiWidget/).
+For a more detailed information on each widget, explore their [individual documentation](./widgets/CameraRoiWidget/).

 ### Cameras Widgets